-We work on malaria, a disease caused by infection Plasmodium parasites that invade the body’s red blood cells and can cause a harmful systemic infection.
+We work on malaria, a disease caused by infection with Plasmodium parasites that invade the body’s red blood cells and cause a harmful systemic infection.

 We are particularly interested in factors affecting the generation of a robust immune response to kill and remove the infection.
 We also work on determining the molecular mechanisms mediating vascular activation during malaria.
 Vascular activation is a key event in organ-specific pathologies associated with Plasmodium-infected red blood cells sequestering on the endothelial cells lining the vasculature of the body.

-We also use a rodent models of malaria to dissect the mechanisms human malarial disease.
+We also use rodent models of malaria to dissect the mechanisms of human malarial disease.